platformsh/platformsh-docs/docs/src/administration/sso/_index.md

 If you have a service user with an email address under your SSO domain, e.g. `machine-user@example.com`, you can whitelist that user so that they will not be required to authenticate through your identity provider.

-Whitelisted users are only allowed to login or register with a password or via a federated login (Google, GitHub, Bitbucket).

 Please open a support ticket if you need to whitelist a user.